Mariakleannegrete/Mariakleannegrete/README.md

 - #### I'm currently Learning and making a Readme file in Github
 ![I'm currently Learning and making a Readme file in Github](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

-I made this readme file just for my learning experienced and oe of my task in my on the job training, github allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.
+I made this readme file just for my learning experienced and one of my task in my on the job training, github allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile..

 Skills: HTML / PHP/ CSS